DhananjayAshok/llm-utils/README.md

 2. Supervised Finetuning: input files must be a csv with input and output columns.
 Loss is only computed on completions
 3. Direct Preference Optimization: input files must be a csv with input, chosen and rejected columns.

-WanDB is used to log the metrics, and you can always recover the history of a prior run with:
+WandDB is used to log the metrics, and you can always recover the history of a prior run with:

 ```python
 from utils import get_history